Iceland Blue Lagoon Guide – Perfect for First-Timers

 Getting to the Bathing Area of the Blue Lagoon

 For girls, you will go in and scan your watch to get a locker.
-Just pick anyone that is empty, scan your watch and close it.
+Just pick anyone that is empty, scan your watch, and close it.
 Make sure to do it with the locker empty to make sure it works before locking away your stuff!
+The lockers are pretty large.
+I think they can fit a carry-on suitcase.

 If there is one important thing this Blue Lagoon guide taught you, it’s to put your hair up!
 Do not get your hair wet in the Blue Lagoon!
 The sulfur will turn your hair into straw.